readthedocs/ethicalads.io/content/posts/2021-visualizing-ad-data-at-ethicalads.md

-Title: Visualizing Ad Data at EthicalAds
+Title: Graphing Ad Data at EthicalAds
-Date: November 16, 2021
+Date: December 7, 2021
 description: Data exploration, key performance indicators, and helping our customers all required us to put together a data stack to better understand our ads
 tags: graphing, business, kpis
 authors: David Fischer